Sign up to learn more about our innovative peacemaking and healing work.

 Our work proves that policy change can flourish within, by, and for grassroots communities.
 It is our hope that our work sets an example of the power of data-driven, evidence-supported grassroots policies and practices for peace from the ground up.

-Gaining community members' trust, engaging with them equitably, and working immersively around the clock with them helps community members share why violence occurs in their lives.
+Gaining community members' trust, engaging with them equitably, and working immersively around the clock with them helps community members share why violence and dysfunction occurs in their lives.
 We use this information to build peacemaking plans, mediations, trainings, education, and peer counseling.
 We enroll interlocking family groups of diverse genders and ages, and help them cultivate healing.
-Our daily healthy food initiative for enrolled youth and families has played a major role in our violence prevention work.

 In all of our work, we understand youth and families through a culturally-sensitive “asset narrative” based on the gifts they bring, rather than a “deficit narrative” that focuses on what’s wrong with them.
 With training and education, community members become their own best assets as they lead their own uplift.

 Our work is 100 percent free/no-cost for community members.
-In other words, we accept no fees or gifts from community members and our institutional partner, the McKim Center (except for $25 that we ask parents to contribute to help bring the children enrolled in our summer program to a fun amusement or adventure park).
+In other words, we accept no fees or gifts from community members and our main institutional partner, the McKim Center (except for around $25 that we ask parents to contribute to help bring the children enrolled in our summer program to a fun amusement or adventure park).
 To support our work, we fundraise, offer consultations and trainings to organizations, and provide communications/editorial/media services.

 Please donate to better the lives of the people we serve.